Amazonian Alice Griffith:

-So Alice carried on with her work as a butcher (although not mentioned in the censuses, so this may have been a black market job!) and she took in lodgers (3 quarrymen) and 2 servants in 1871.
+So Alice carried on with her work as a butcher (although not mentioned in the censuses - a black market job?) and she took in lodgers (3 quarrymen) and 2 servants in 1871.

 Once again, the Carnarvon and Denbigh Herald and North and South Wales Independent has got the scoop: 22 March 1907.

 “On Wednesday at the Carnarvon County Court, before His Honour Judge Moss, Catherine Ellen Williams, a good-looking young lady from Talysarn sued Hugh, and Alice Griffith, 'Bryn Celyn, Talysarn, for £12 12s, the value of an American organ, and £1 damages for wrong conversion.
 Mr Harding (instructed by Mr Hamlet- Roberts) appealed for the plaintiff, and Mr Nath.
 Roberts for the defendants.

 Mr Harding said that the plaintiff was employed by the Telephone Company at Talysarn, and she claimed the return or the value of an American organ which she bought and paid for by installments whilst she was under age, and for which her father stood surety.
 The receipt which was handed to the plaintiff after the instalments were paid was made out in her name and there was no dispute as to the organ being hers.